reuschi/smart-photo-frame/README.md

 logToScreen = True/False ; set logging to screen

 [global]
-language = EN ; available: EN & DE - other languages need to be added to texts.py
+language = EN/DE ; language of return text messages - other languages need to be added to texts.py
 ```

 ## Creating a Telegram Bot